Free shipping on U.S. orders over $50

 FedEx provide packaging made of 2 materials to ship customer orders from the UK to the USA.

 1. The outer is a high-density Polypropylene (see logo below).
-This is usually recyclable; check with your local authority to ensure this is recycled in your area.
+Check with your local authority to ensure this is recycled in your area.

 2. The inner padding is low-density Polypropylene (see logo below).
 The bubble wrap is only reusable and not usually recyclable.
 Save this to package any delicate items that you wish to post or transport.